 I admit, this sounds like the title of some Hardy Boys Mystery.
-However, it’s a story that I’m sure plays out endless times in hotels around the world.
+It’s even more mysterious because, since COVID-19, almost all hotel mini-bars have been emptied.
+Before that, the MiniBar Mystery played out endless times in hotels around the world.
 If you’ve stayed in a moderate to a high-end hotel, I have no doubt you’ve come across an in-room minibar that looks much like this:

 There’s only one bit of advice I can give to you if you see a layout like this.
 Close the door and back away slowly from the refrigerator.
 Don’t touch anything.
 Don’t even breathe heavily unless you want a huge minibar bill when you check out.

 I tell this cautionary tale because with COVID vaccinations becoming more prevalent and more people traveling, we may see the return of the minibar and the mysterious charges.